Quick overview:

 Prices for clearing out an apartment vary widely.
 Basements, for example, can be cleaned out for a few hundred crowns, small flats can be cleaned out for several thousand, and cleaning out the flat of a deceased person whose body has been in the flat for a long time can cost tens of thousands.
 The main factor in determining the price is:

-• Volume and type of items: The quantity and type of items to be cleared also affects the cost.
-If there are many bulky or heavy items in the home, it may require more manpower and special equipment may need to be involved.
+- Volume and type of items: The quantity and type of items to be cleared also affects the cost.
+If there are many bulky or heavy items in the home, more labor may be required and special equipment may need to be involved.

-• Condition of items: the condition of items to be removed or cleaned is another important factor.
-If there are items that require special handling or disposal due to hazardous materials (e.g., clearing out an apartment after a dead body), this will increase costs significantly.
+- Condition of items: the condition of items to be removed or cleaned is another important factor.
+If there are items that require special handling or disposal due to hazardous materials (e.g., clearing out an apartment after a dead body), this will greatly increase costs.

 Tip for article